Marshh/QHops/README.md

 Ambitious Goal: An agent that can complete popular public parkour courses<b>
 An agent which can generalize to unseen courses <b>

+### How to use code
+Have malmo installed <b>
+Have a minecraft client running <b>
+Have the BendJump, Easy2, and EasyWalk world folders in the same directory as BendJump.py, BendNoJump.py, and easy_dan.py Run the python files (BendJump.py and BendNoJump.py are agents with discrete movement commands, easy_dan is continuous)